40 Health Symptoms You Should Never Ignore

 According to the National Heart, Lung, and Blood Institute, anemia is the most common blood disorder and it affects 3,000,000 Americans.
 In most cases, the cause of this disorder is iron deficiency, so you may need to take iron supplements or include more iron-fortified foods in your diet, like red meat, dried fruit, or dark leafy greens.

-Recommendation: You’ll need to get some blood work done to check your iron levels.
-If it’s anemia, your doctor can suggest dietary changes and supplements to manage your condition.
+The Remedy Rx: You'll need to get some blood work done to check your iron levels.
+If it's anemia, your doctor can suggest dietary changes and supplements to manage your condition.